AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 ```

 Then go to the `.env` file in your project and copy the values of `AIO_runtime_namespace` and `AIO_runtime_auth` into your GitHub secrets.
 Simply repeat the steps for stage / production by switching to another workspace with `aio console workspace select <wkspId>`.

+## Bring your own CI/CD

+asdf